glennmusa/tf-keyvault-access-policy/README.md

 1. **Set environment variables for Terraform azurerm**

-    The azurerm provider for Terraform can inspect environment variables in order to deploy with a Service Principal.
+    The azurerm provider for Terraform can inspect environment variables should you want to deploy with a Service Principal.

     See these docs for more info: <https://registry.terraform.io/providers/hashicorp/azuread/latest/docs/guides/service_principal_client_secret#environment-variables>